bahorn/detect-unsigned-module/README.md

 how loading one taints the kernel.
 If you don't get this message, its a good indicator about how one is currrently already loaded.
-This idea was briefly mentioned in my articlen tmp.0ut #4.
+This idea was briefly mentioned in my article in tmp.0ut #4.

 ```
 sudo python3 unsigned_loaded.py